 1. VOLER – THIEVES OF FLIGHT

 Do you think you’ve got what it takes to test your balance and core strength?
-Voler – Thieves of Flight Voler offers private group classes and ongoing classes on a weekly basis.
+Voler – Thieves of Flight Voler offers private group classes and ongoing classes every week.
 To sign up for an Aerial Silks session, click here.

 2. VIETNAM CAFÉ